flhoest/Wallbox/README.md

 > **format_time($t,$f=':')**

-This function is ENTER TEXT HERE
+This function is converting a number of second into a human readable hh:mm:ss format.

 | Input | Description |
 | ----------|----------|